alfords/EDA_Course-Project-1/README.md

-## Following please find the instruction of the Course Project 1 for Exploratory Data Analysis
+## Following please find the instruction of the Course Project 1 for Exploratory Data Analysis by Dr. Peng etc.

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine